Diesel exhaust fluid is essential for commercial diesel vehicles, even during cold weather.

 Don’t Use Additives

-Don’t Worry About Thawing Frozen DEF
+Don’t Worry About Thawing Frozen DEF in Cold Weather

 Avoid Direct Sunlight Exposure

 Freezing temperatures may not affect the quality of DEF, but direct sunlight exposure can.
 Don’t store DEF in direct sunlight, even if frozen.
 Our storage tank solutions safely protect your product from the effects of sunlight.
-If stored in direct sunlight, the area will begin to decompose and become ineffective.
+If stored in direct sunlight, the urea will begin to decompose and become ineffective.

 Keep Your Fleet Moving with Blue Network Solutions